Code-Institute-Submissions/project-5/README.md

 ## **UX**

+*I personally hate to cook and as I almost never visit those kind of websites, I search around the web first to get a general idea of the design and data required for this project.*

+*I visited many websites and the only thing I didn’t like was that they all looks a bit "outdated" in design and sometimes "too busy".*

+*Therefore, I decided to create a cooking website which will have a "modern" look while keeping clean design.*

 ### **Requirements**

-*Based on the above I created requirements for this project.*
+*Based on my research and brief given by CI, I created the below requirements for this project.*

 #### Database